Hoyasumii/avengers-endgame/README.md

 [After seeing a Quinjet flown to the capital, the scene cuts to a nightclub in the city of Tokyo, as the entertainment still intact, loads of dead bodies of yakuza members are seen as a hooded figure throws a shuriken at another yakuza member firing at him.
 They are shouting something in Japanese, as two more men come out of nowhere and draw out their UZIs.]

 THUG #1: あいつだ! アキヒコさんを！(Romanized: Aitsu da!
-Aki
+Akih